 Chicago pharmacist convicted on charges of selling blank COVID vaccination cards on eBay

-A Chicago pharmacist has been found guilty of federal charges alleging he stole hundreds of COVID-19-vaccination cards from the South Side Walgreens where he worked and sold them on eBay at the height of the pandemic.
+CHICAGO -- A Chicago pharmacist has been found guilty of federal charges alleging he stole hundreds of COVID-19 vaccination cards from the South Side Walgreens where he worked and sold them on eBay at the height of the pandemic.

 U.S. District Judge Manish Shah set a sentencing hearing for Nov.
 28.